 What to Do

 If your child has symptoms of heatstroke, get emergency medical care immediately.

 For cases of heat exhaustion or while awaiting help for a child with possible heatstroke:

 - Bring the child indoors or into the shade immediately.

 - Undress the child.

-- Have the child lie down; elevate feet slightly.
+- Have the child lie down; raise the feet slightly.

-- If the child is alert, place in cool bath water.
-If outside, spray the child with mist from a garden hose.
+- If the child is alert, place in a lukewarm bath or spray with lukewarm water.

 - If the child is alert and coherent, give frequent sips of cool, clear fluids.